 The Student may postpone their start date by giving the School a minimum of 7 days’ notice.
 During a “cooling off” period (see 3i), the Student may postpone at any time.

 No refund of tuition fees will be given if the Student leaves the course early.
 The Student is not entitled to a refund for lessons missed due to absence or public holidays.
 Tuition fees may be transferred to another course (see condition 12) but not may not be transferred to any other service such as accommodation, airport transfers or exam registration fees.
 Insurance fees are non-refundable.
 All unused accommodation fees are refundable.
+In the case of a refund, all bank charges / credit card charges and any other costs associated both with the original payment and with the refund will be deducted

 Students must show their passport or national ID card, which the School will keep a copy of.
 Students are also required to provide the School with full and accurate contact details and it is the Student’s responsibility to inform the School of any changes to contact details.
 See also paragraph 23.